Mushymato/GrassVariety/docs/author-guide.md

 ## Custom Grass Starters

 You can create a grass starter item that will plant the variety or varieties you specify.

+Grass added by a custom starter that defines specific starter variety is consider "forced", which means that:
-Adding grass this way ignores the normal location and condition checks but does respect weight.
-This works by adding an ordinary object and then filling out some extra CustomFields:
+- It ignores the normal location and condition checks when planting
+- It does still respect weight when picking variety for the first time
+- It will never reroll into another grass variety

 ```js
 {